 You have a few big supermarket chains, Woolworths, Coles, Aldi, and IGA.
 Each has there weekly deals, this can range from Cadburys chocolate being half price through to $6AUD off a kilo of chicken breast.

 I can’t vouch for other parts of Australia.
 But here, every week you get booklets through from all the major brands outlining there offers for the week ahead.
 All offers last a week and are of course subject to availability.

 So what we do is plan our meals around what’s on offer that week.
-So as an example, one week steak was half price so we stocked up on 12 steaks.
-All weighing about 700g each for around $100AUD (or £50).
+So as an example, the one-week steak was half price, so we stocked up on 12 steaks.
+All were weighing about 700g each for around $100AUD (or £50).

 How much do we pay on food each week?
 Let’s break it down.

 So, let’s talk fruit and veg.
 The big supermarkets in our opinion charge a fortune for them.
-We found going to the local grocery did exactly the same for almost half the price.
-So our weekly fruit and veg came to a petrie $35AUD (£17.50).
+We found going to the local grocery did precisely the same for almost half the price.
+So our weekly fruit and veg came to a Petrie $35AUD (£17.50).